-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

-"Domestic Violence" (Clery Act Definition) "Dating Violence" (Clery Act Definition) Dating violence.
-Violence committed by a person who is or has been in a Domestic violence. (i) A felony or misdemeanor crime of violence social relationship of a romantic or intimate nature with the victim. committed-(i) The existence of such a relationship shall be determined based on the (A) By a current or former spouse or intimate partner of the reporting party's statement and with consideration of the length of the victim: relationship, the type of relationship, and the frequency of interaction (B) By a person with whom the victim shares a child in common; between the persons involved in the relationship.
-(C) By a person who is cohabitating with, or has cohabitated with, the (ii) For the purposes of this definition victim as a spouse or intimate partner; (A) Dating violence includes, but is not limited to, sexual or physical (D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of abuse or the threat of such abuse. violence occurred, or (B) Dating violence does not include acts covered under the definition of domestic violence.
-(E) By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
-34 C.F.R § 668.46(a) 34 C.F.R § 668.46(a)
+"Domestic Violence" (Clery Act Definition)

+Domestic violence. (i) A felony or misdemeanor crime of violence committed-

+- (A) By a current or former spouse or intimate partner of the - (B) By a person with whom the victim shares a child in common; - (C) By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - (D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or - (E) By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.